ffakenz/sport-cli/CONTRIBUTING.md

 ### 🙏 Thank You!

 Your contributions help make **sport-cli** better for everyone.
 We appreciate your time and effort in improving the project.
-If you have any questions or need further assistance, feel free to reach out via GitHub or [franco.testagrossa@gmail.com](mailto:franco.testagrossa@gmail.com).
+If you have any questions or need further assistance, feel free to reach out via GitHub.

 ---